Baztan, Navarre: Culture

 The culture of the Baztan valley is quintessentially Basque and Euskera is the main language spoken at home.
 The majority of the Baztan children are schooled in Basque at local Ikastolas although the larger schools do offer the opportunity to be schooled in Spanish.
 In many of the Ikastolas Spanish is taught as a second language as well as English, which is sometimes allocated more teaching hours than Spanish.
 There are no universities in the Baztan valley and so many young students leave to study further afield in the larger cities of Pamplona or San Sebastian although their links with the valley remain strong with many young people seeking to return to the valley to settle down at a later age.
 In 2013 there were 473 more people living in the Baztan valley than in 2001.
 Each village has its own traditional fiestas and carnivals, many of them dating back to pagan times.

-These village fiestas and festivals still find a devoted following among the Baztan people where there is a strong sense of identity and a deep-seated loyalty for their Basque language and cultural roots.
+These village fiestas and festivals are popular among the Baztan people where there is a strong sense of identity and a deep-seated loyalty for their Basque language and cultural roots.
 A clear example of this is the Sagar Dantza (apple dance) in Arizkun which is enacted each Shrove Tuesday.

 In 2012 Iñaki Elizalde launched his film 'Baztan' at the San Sebastian Film Festival.
 The film was about the Agotes; a mysterious people of pariah status who lived in the hamlet of Bozate, near Arizkun.

 In 2013 Dolores Redondo published the first of her crime fiction books of The Baztan Trilogy which were translated into over 20 languages.
 The stories are situated in the Baztan Valley.